World leaders fine-tune sanctions meant to punish Russia

 South Korean President Moon Jae-in said his nation will join international sanctions, but won’t consider unilateral sanctions.

 South Korea’s comparative caution is likely because its economy is heavily dependent on international trade.
 It also worries that strained ties with Moscow could undermine efforts to resolve the North Korean nuclear crisis.
-Russia is reportedly South Korea’s 10th largest trading partner, and Moscow is a veto-wielding member of the U.N.
+Russia is South Korea’s 10th largest trading partner, and Moscow is a veto-wielding member of the U.N.
 Security Council and maintains friendly ties with North Korea.

+Indian Prime Minister Narendra Modi phoned Putin late Thursday and appealed for an “immediate cessation of violence,” his office said in a statement.

+India’s permanent U.N. representative pushed for “urgent de-escalation” through “sustained and focused diplomacy,” but stopped short of either condemning Russia or acknowledging Ukraine’s sovereignty.

 Taiwan announced Friday that it would join in economic sanctions against Russia, although it did not specify what type of measures those would be.
 Sanctions could potentially be focused on export control of semiconductor chips, local media reported.
 Taiwan is the dominant manufacturer of such chips, a critical component used in technologies from cars to laptops to cellphones.